50 Identity And Access Security Stats You Should Know In 2025

 Enforce Multi-Factor Authentication (MFA)

-One of the most common methods of protecting against both brute force and social engineering attacks is by using multi-factor authentication (MFA).
-MFA is a verification technology that requires users to provide two or more proofs of ID before they’re granted access to an app or system—meaning that, if an attacker were to compromise a user’s password, they still wouldn’t be able to log in without that user’s second method of verification, which could be something the user knows (e.g., a PIN), something the user does (e.g., taps ‘Yes’ on a push notification sent via an authenticator app), or something the user is (i.e., their biometrics, such as presenting a finger print scan).
+One of the most common methods of protecting against both brute force and social engineering attacks is by using Multi-Factor Authentication (MFA).
+MFA is a verification technology that requires users to verify their identity in two or more ways, before they’re granted access to an app or system.
+This could be something the user knows (e.g., a PIN), something the user does (e.g., taps ‘Yes’ on a push notification sent via an authenticator app), or something the user is (i.e., their biometrics, such as presenting a fingerprint scan).

-MFA is a highly effective means of preventing account compromise, but unfortunately, many organizations today are still yet to adopt this technology.
-In fact, a recent report from Sophos found that MFA was not configured in 39% of cases they investigated in 2023.
+MFA is a highly effective means of preventing account compromise, but unfortunately, many organizations today are yet to adopt this technology.
+In fact, this 2024 report from Sophos found that in 43% of investigations, MFA was not configured.

 Learn more about passkeys and passwordless authentication in our interview with John Bennett, CEO of Dashlane, on the Expert Insights Podcast.